se-edu/learningresources/contents/data/nosql/NoSQL.md

 Such simple relations are extremely suited to and expressable with the schema-less characteristic of NoSQL databases.

-In the case of more complicated many-to-many relationships, references are commonly stored using references, to avoid duplication of data.
+In the case of more complicated many-to-many relationships, relations are commonly stored using references, to avoid duplication of data.

 For example, items in an e-commerce website are related to the many customers through their carts.